 - A discount on a service you offer.

 - A downloadable white paper.

-- Even an infographic of your employee’s “favorites” (holiday movies, traditions, food, etc) would at least provide a glimpse into your organization’s culture.
+- Make it human with an infographic of your employee’s “favorites” (holiday movies, traditions, food, etc).
+This would at least provide a glimpse into your organization’s culture.

 Something to get your audience engaged with your brand.